yigitaksoy/Digital-House/README.md

 -   [W3C Markup Validator Results](https://github.com/yigitaksoy/Digital-House/blob/master/assets/w3c-validator-results/w3c-html-validator-results.png)
 -   [W3C CSS Validator Results](https://github.com/yigitaksoy/Digital-House/blob/master/assets/w3c-validator-results/w3c-css-validator-results.png)

+### Testing User Stories from UX Design Section

+#### First Time Visitor Goals

+* I want to be able to easily navigate through the website.
+1. Upon entering the website,
+* I want to be able to find information about the Agency.
+* I want to be able to find out about the services offered by the Agency.

+#### Returning Visitor Goals

+* I want to find more information about their services.
+* I want to be able to see the cost each of each service.

+#### Frequent User Goals

+* I want to find out how to contact the Agency.
+* I want to see the company's social media presence.

+### Further Manual Testing

 - All pages were tested locally, and on GitHub using Chrome, Firefox, IE, and Safari.
 - All pages tested for responsivness in different device sizes using Google Chrome Developer Tools;